Powerhouse Duke Falls To Stephen F. Austin University With Buzzer-Beating Layup

 Stephen F. Austin ends No. 1 Duke’s 150-straight non-conference home game win streak! #AxeEm pic.twitter.com/6HkBavqEB0

-Duke drove toward the basket and a bounce pass got deflected.
+Duke drove toward the basket, and a bounce pass got deflected.
 Players scrambled for the loose ball.

-The Lumberjacks' Gavin Kensmil dove for the ball, wrested control and, from the seat of his pants, flipped the ball to his teammate Nathan Bain.
-With 3.1 seconds left, Bain sprinted the three quarters of the court toward his hoop with nothing but open floor in front of him.
+The Lumberjacks' Gavin Kensmil dived for it, wrested control and, from the seat of his pants, flipped the ball to his teammate Nathan Bain.
+With 3.1 seconds left, Bain sprinted the three-quarters of the court toward his hoop with nothing but open floor in front of him.

 With .07 seconds left, Bain elevated with Duke's Jack White leaping virtually simultaneously to try to swat away his layup from behind.
 By the time the two men came crashing down to the floor, it was over.
 Bain's layup was good and the Lumberjacks had a win for the ages.

-Note: A previous version of this story misspelled the Texas town of Nacogdoches as Nacodoches.